 Also, you must make peace with the fact that you can’t have it all.

-Mindfulness and awareness help you a lot with noticing these distracting thoughts and I will talk about it later in this article.
+Mindfulness and awareness help you notice these distracting thoughts, and I will talk about them later in this article.

-Another method to help you prioritize is essentialism – you focus on the essential things and say a big NO to distractions and all the endless opportunities.
-Warren Buffet provides a great example how essentialism works by using a priorities list method.
+Another method to help you prioritize is essentialism – you focus on the essential things and say a big NO to distractions and endless opportunities.
+Warren Buffet provides a great example of how essentialism works by using a priorities list method.

-The concept of habit stacking is a set of habits that acts like a script of your morning routine.
-This set of habits ensures you that you get the most of your morning and prepare yourself for running the day like a boss.
+The concept of habit stacking is a set of habits that acts as a script for your morning routine.
+This set of habits ensures that you get the most of your morning and prepare yourself for running the day like a boss.